smu-cs-3353/22s-pa02-amogus/README.md

 ### Introsort

 This sorting algorithm is a hybrid sorting algorithm, consisting of Insertion Sort, Heapsort, and Partitioning from Quicksort, where, instead of going through the entire array, the algorithm recursively calls itself for each half.
-When the size is 16 of less, Insertion Sort is called because, as discussed above, Insertion Sort works well with small-sized arrays.
+When the size is 16 of less, Insertion Sort is called because, as will be discussed, Insertion Sort works well with small-sized arrays.
 When the depth, which is defined as two times the log of the size of the array, is zero, Heapsort is called.
 Otherwise, Quicksort is called.
 Further analysis of this algorithm can be found in the [analysis section](#algorithm-analysis).

 #### Introsort Time Complexity